kemayo/davidlynch.org/_posts/2008-01-18-aim-on-jabber.markdown

 - aim
 - jabber
 ---
-AOL appears to be <a href="http://wiki.jabber.org/index.php/AOL_Alpha">considering rolling out jabber access to AIM</a>.
+AOL appears to be [considering rolling out jabber access to AIM](http://wiki.jabber.org/index.php/AOL_Alpha).

 That would be pretty awesome.